parischap/effect-libs/docs/index.md

 effect-libs is a set of open-source libraries to be used in complement to the [Effect](https://effect.website/docs/introduction) library.

-The [pretty-print](docs/pretty-print) module may be used by non-Effect users.
+The [pretty-print](docs/pretty-print) module however may be used by non-Effect users.

+Each package contains its own documentation.